In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 4. Fascia’s Chocolates

-The factory offers a hands-on “Make-a-Bar” workshop during school breaks, or a full hour-long “Chocolate Experience”.
-During the latter you’ll track chocolate’s journey from bean to bar and bar to box, take part in a tasting sessions, watch demonstrations, and take a peek at the factory floor via a remote-controlled camera.
+During the latter you’ll track chocolate’s journey from bean to bar and bar to box, take part in tasting sessions, and watch demonstrations.
+You can even take a peek at the factory floor via a remote-controlled camera.

 5. Mattatuck State Forest

-If you’re ready for a hike in the rugged wilderness around Watertown your best bet will be the Mattatuck State Forest.
+If you’re ready for a hike in the rugged wilderness around Watertown, my tip is the Mattatuck State Forest.
+This is almost 4,700 acres, but spread across 20 parcels of land.

 It was established in the first half of the 20th century, rehabilitating a landscape that had been damaged by the Naugatuck Valley’s brass industry.